-Folding or swinging doors left unrestrained can be thrown about violently by sudden wind gusts - causing damage to the doors and nearby floors and walls.
-Always secure open doors, even on a calm day.
-All Centor Integrated Doors are supplied with magnetic holdback devices, but in some configurations these are left to the builder to determine the best installation method.
+Folding or swinging doors and windows left unrestrained can be thrown about violently by sudden wind gusts - causing damage to the doors, windows, nearby floors and walls.
+Always secure open doors and windows, even on a calm day.
+All Centor Integrated Doors and Windows are supplied with magnetic holdback devices, but in some configurations these are left to the builder to determine the best installation method.
 These magnetic devices are designed to make everyday use a delight, however, they are not designed to withstand high wind loads.
-If strong wind is expected, close and secure the doors to prevent possible damage.
+If strong wind is expected, close and secure the panels to prevent possible damage.

 Shades are not designed to cope with wind.
-While we have gone to significant lengths to make the shades robust, a large shade is in effect a large sail and may be creased, torn or otherwise damaged by strong wind.
+While we have gone to significant lengths to make the shades robust, a large shade is in effect a large "sail" and can catch the wind and may be creased, torn or otherwise damaged by strong winds.
 Therefore, we recommend that your shades only be used when your doors are closed.
-If you do have a shade rolled out and wind is creating problems, you should first close the door panels before trying to roll the shades away.
+If you do have a shade rolled out and wind is creating problems, you should first close the panels before trying to roll the shades away.
 This will take the pressure off the fabric, allowing it to roll away easily and prevent potential damage.

-Screens are designed to be used on an open doorway, but also being a large sail, strong wind gusts may cause problems.
+Though screens are designed to be used on a large opening, they can have a "sail" effect.
+Strong wind gusts may cause problems.
 If it is windy, roll your screen away.
-Again, it may be necessary to close the doors first if you're experiencing strong wind gusts.
+Again, it may be necessary to close the panels first if you're experiencing strong wind gusts.